-I will discuss the best methods, leader setups, and the best flies that work for me, my clients, and my other guides.
+I will discuss the best methods, leader setups, and the best flies that work for me and other guides.

 Fly Fishing For Steelhead: The Rivers

-I have fished from upstate New York to the western shoreline of Lake Michigan to as far north as the north shore of Lake Superior, and everywhere in between, and there are literally hundreds of great steelhead rivers that flow into the great lakes that anglers can fish.
+I have been fly fishing for steelhead from upstate New York to the western shoreline of Lake Michigan to as far north as the north shore of Lake Superior, and everywhere in between, and there are literally hundreds of great steelhead rivers that flow into the great lakes that anglers can fish.

-During the spring and fall, just about any creek or river could have steelhead entering into it.
-All it takes is large enough rains that flood the rivers and attract steelhead that are swimming by.
+During the spring and fall, just about any creek or river could have steelhead entering it.
+All it takes is large enough rains that flood these creeks and rivers and attract any steelhead that is swimming by.

-At times these rivers could be getting runs of thousands of fish over 48 hours and can provide anglers with days that they could catch over 50 fish a day.
+At times these rivers could be getting runs of thousands of fish over 48 hours and can provide anglers with days when they could catch over 50 fish a day while fly fishing for steelhead.
 I’ve guided clients to many days with over 50 steelhead in the net but your method and skill matter a lot.